lamps-wg/dilithium-certificates/draft-ietf-lamps-dilithium-certificates.md

   sigma = ExternalMu-ML-DSA.Sign_internal(sk, mu, rnd)
   return sigma

+ML-DSA.Sign_internal(sk, M', rnd, isExternalMu=false):
+    # mu can be passed as an argument instead of M'
+    # defaulting isExternalMu to false means that
+    # this modified version of Sign_internal can be used
+    # in place of the original without interfering with
+    # functioning of pure ML-DSA mode.
-ExternalMu-ML-DSA.Sign_internal(sk, mu, rnd): # mu is passed as argument instead of M' ... identical to FIPS 204 Algorithm 7, but with Line 6 removed.
+    # ... identical to FIPS 204 Algorithm 7, but with Line 6 replaced with
+  6: if (isExternalMu):
+       mu = M'
+     else:
+       mu = H(BytesToBits(tr) || M', 64)
 ~~~
 {: #fig-externalmu-ml-dsa-internal title="Internal steps of ExternalMu-ML-DSA"}